top of page

 Are there any other costs?

 Aside from the fee to us, you will have to pay the butcher directly a fee for the cutting and wrapping of your pork.
-McPhee's charges $1.05/lb for most cuts.
-Smoked/cured bacon and ham will run you $1.50/lb.
+McPhee's charges $1.15lb for most cuts.
+Smoked/cured bacon and ham will run you $2.00lb.
 The total cost should be between $200-300 (for a whole pig).
-There may be sales tax required on the sale of the pig itself, we are checking with the Washington DOR to find out.
+Home Meats in Shelton charges about the same prices currently for a classic cut package, or they offer a gourmet package that features more unique cuts (and costs a bit more) for cuts like jowl and shoulder bacon.

 When will I get my pork?